Ollie Bostock

-Oliver David Bostock (born 20 February 2007) is a Welsh footballer who plays as a winger for club West Bromwich Albion.
+Oliver David Bostock (born 20 February 2007) is a professional footballer who plays as a winger for National League club Boston United, on loan from club West Bromwich Albion.
+He is a Wales under-21 international.

-Career
+Club Career

+West Bromwich Albion

-Born in Kingston upon Thames, Bostock's family moved to Lichfield at an early age, joining the West Bromwich Albion academy aged six.
+Bostock joined the West Bromwich Albion academy aged six.
 In March 2024, he signed a first professional contract.
 At the end of the 2023–24 season, he was named as Academy Player of the Season.

 Following an impressive performance in the FA Youth Cup, Bostock found himself named in a number of first-team squads across the second-half of the 2024–25 season.
 Despite not having made an appearance however, he was tipped by youth coach James Morrison to continue to make an impression.

 On 10 September 2025, he signed a new two-year deal with the Baggies.
 Shortly after, on 4 October, he made his senior debut as a late substitute in a 3–0 Championship defeat to Millwall.
+His FA Cup debut followed later in the season, as Bostock replaced Daryl Dike in the 60th minute against Swansea City.
+His assist for Jed Wallace's extra time goal, and then later winning penalty in the penalty shootout, gave West Bromwich Albion a 2-2 (5-6 on penalties) victory over Swansea City.
+He was named as the club's Young Player of the Season for the 2025–26 season.

+Boston United (loan)

+In September 2026, Bostock signed for National League club Boston United on loan until January 2027.

+International career

+In March 2026 Bostock was called up to the Wales under-21 squad for the first time.
+In May 2026 he was called up to the Wales senior squad for the first time.

+Personal life

+Born in Kingston upon Thames, Bostock's family moved to Lichfield when he was young.